zneast/ai-virtmigrate/README.md

 Tired of VMware's high costs post-Broadcom?
 AI-VirtMigrate is a free Python tool to plan ESXi VM migrations to alternatives like Proxmox VE, XCP-ng, KVM, Harvester, Hyper-V, OpenShift, and Nutanix AHV.

 ## Why It Exists
-VMware's licensing hikes (150-1,200%) are pushing SMBs and home labs to open-source options.
+VMware (Broadcom's) licensing hikes (150-1,200%) are pushing SMBs and home labs to open-source options.
 This tool streamlines planning, assessing compatibility and risks to save you time and avoid costly mistakes.

 ## How It Works
 1. Install dependencies: `pip install pandas scikit-learn rich`.